 What is medical billing and coding?

 Medical billing and medical coding are two interrelated jobs that help facilitate payment between health care providers, insurance companies, and patients.
-Through the Medical Billing and Coding Professional Diploma Program offered by MTI College, you will learn both medical billing and medical coding.
+Through the Medical Billing and Coding Professional Diploma Program offered by Campus, you will learn both medical billing and medical coding.